Dai411/ISTRICI-tools/README.md

 The original codes in the project provided by Dr Tinivella and Dr Giustiniani are listed in the repository `ISTRICI`
 https://github.com/utinivella/ISTRICI
+However, the raw codes are not well maintained and developped after all the geophysics is not a very 'popular major'.
+The author had a chance to use this tool `ISTRICI` in processing some seismic survey lines in the Tryhenian Sea.
+During this procedure, I wrote some tools which can be used during the Pre-stack Depth Migration (PSDM) based on the Python.
+Also, I modified and developped the original work flow `ISTRICI_TRAD_v1`, mainly based on the Shell script.